katholt/srst2/README.md

 1. Fixed a bug that occurred while trying to type genes from a user-supplied database (see issue #5, thanks to Scott Long)
 2. Fixed a bug in gene detection reporting - genes are now correctly reported by cluster, rather than by gene symbol (see issue #7)
 3. Added maximum divergence option for reporting (`--max_divergence`), default is now to report only hits with <10% divergence from the database (see issue #8)
-4. added parameter to pass to bowtie2 parameter '-u N' to stop mapping after the first N reads.
+4. added parameter to pass to bowtie2 parameter `-u N` to stop mapping after the first N reads.
 Default behaviour remains to map all reads.
 However, for large read sets (e.g. >100x), extra reads do not help and merely increase the time taken for mapping and scoring, and you may want to limit to the first million reads (100x of a 2 Mbp genome) using `--stop_after 1000000`.

 # Installation